 To register research using biohazardous and/or recombinant material, complete the following forms and submit them to Research Laboratory & Safety Services.

-The Institutional Biosafety Committee (IBC) meets monthly.
-Your application must be submitted to Research Laboratory & Safety Services (RLSS) by the first Wednesday of each month to be reviewed at that month’s meeting.
+The Institutional Biosafety Committee (IBC) meets on the third Wednesday of every month.
+Your application must be submitted to Research Laboratory & Safety Services (RLSS) by the second Wednesday of each month to be voted on at that month’s meeting.

 E-mail applications to: firstname.lastname@example.org